radian-software/squeaky-hinge/README.md

 ```

 Then you can execute this script in the context of your user account
 via crontab or systemd timer, to taste.
+Probably best to do it on your
+laptop / home wifi network, as companies often will block your account
+if you try to access API endpoints from IPs that are known to belong
+to AWS or other cloud providers.

 ## Implementation